chaoyufeng93/CCT-Compact-Convlutional-Transformer/Result on CIFAR 10/result_2/setting&result.md

 kernel_size: [3, 3]

-dim_expan: 1
+dim_expan: 2

-emb_dim: [64, 128]
+emb_dim: [64, 256]

 dropout: 0.1

+layer_drop: 0.1

 batch_size: 128

 epoch: 200

+using torch.nn.init.trunc_normal_(model.weight, std=.02) & torch.nn.init.constant_(model.bias, 0) for linear

+using torch.nn.init.constant_(model.bias, 0) & torch.nn.init.constant_(model.weight, 1.0) for layer norm

-LR: 10 steps warm up and then used the Cosine Annealing (2e-5, 5e-4, 2e-5) and the Optimizer is AdamW.
-And I also applied label smoothing: p = 0.1
+LR: 10 steps warm up and then used the Cosine Annealing (1e-5, 5e-4, 1e-5) and the Optimizer is AdamW

-test acc: 87.08%

-The best epoch of val acc (87.1%) is 194th , I believe if I train much longer, the performance will increase! (the training acc at the final epoch is 90.03%)
+val acc: 90.8% (the best epoch is 195th, if train the model much longer, the result can definitely improve)

+test acc: 90.6%